fredericklussier/ObservablePy/readme.rst

 Features
 --------
-* Use decoration to set a property observable
+* Use decoration to set a property observable as well as code
+* use decoration to set an observer as well as code
 * No external dependencies.
 * Tested on Python 3.5 and 3.6.